fpgirard/XPedition/README.md

 Remove support rafts carefully to avoid breaking the frame.

 ## How I Designed This
-OpenSCAD - all the way.
+All OpenSCAD.
 I've included these files so you can make the mods _you_ want.
 You will also need to use the BOSL and BOSL2 libraries.
 Install them via git().